alok722/namaste-javascript-notes/notes/lectures.md

 outer("Hello There")(); // 10 "Hello There"
 ```

-**Ans**: Inner function will now form closure and will have access to both a and b.
+**Ans**: Inner function will now form closure and will have access to both a and str.

 ### Q5: In below code, will inner form closure with **outest**?